taurus-org/taurus/doc/source/users/ui/taurusgui.rst

 down button in the perspectives toolbar (or using the `View->Load perspective` option).

-Apart from the pre-defined perspectives, you can always alter the panel re- arrange panels and store your preferred arrangement as a perspective using the `Save perspective` button in the perspectives toolbar (or using the `View->Save perspective` option).
+Apart from the pre-defined perspectives, you can always re-arrange panels and store your preferred arrangement as a perspective using the `Save perspective` button in the perspectives toolbar (or using the `View->Save perspective` option).